Jgouken/Jgouken/README.md

 > "Your dedication is impressive."
 - Manager of World of Code [Discord Server](http://discord.gg/program)

-[^1]: Approximate value rounding from 27,741, as well as including privated content.
-"Lines of code" exclude comments.
+[^1]: Estimated values.
+Includes private content.
-[^2]: Several privated repositories exist and will remain privated until further notice or until the end of that work.
+[^2]: Several private repositories exist and will remain private until further notice or until the end of that work.
 [^3]: All repositories are Copyright (c) 2022 Jgouken.
-Follow "LICENSE" file within the respective repository.
+Follow the "LICENSE" file within the respective repository.